 This articles provides information about an Integration User and shares the best practices to create this user for InsideView Apex and Data Integrity

 Use of Integration User in InsideView Apex

-An integration user is required for any organization to create a communication channel between InsideView Apex and their CRM.
+An integration user is required for any organization to create a communication channel between InsideView Apex and its CRM.
 InsideView recommends you to create an API only integration user in your Salesforce CRM, which will be used across your organization to access InsideView Apex.

 Use of Integration User in InsideView Data Integrity